jeshuaerickson/holidayhack2020/README.md

 - Step 2: Identify bytes changed by Jack Frost:
 	- He changed his naughty/nice from 0 to 1, so we changed it back to 0.
-	- He changed the visible document to '2' so we changed it back to '3'
+	- He changed the visible document to '2' so we changed it back to '3' (Fancy how PDF's can have hidden pages!)

 - Step 3: Determine which bytes we could change and still not alter the MD5 hash.
 This required doing a fair amount of reading and getting nudges from folks on Discord!
 These bytes had to correspond with JF's desired changes.
 And they needed to increment accordingly.
 If we bumped him from 1 to 0 we had to make a change of this increment to a collusion byte.
 See screenshot below.
+Ignore "Santa" bytes.
+I searched for "Santa" to get to the right location in the block.

 ![](screenshots/11b-bytes-changed.png)

-- Step: Compare original to edited bc1.dat to original blockchain.dat.
+- Step 4: Compare original to edited bc1.dat to original blockchain.dat.

 ~~~